rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Basic Genetics/Inheritance in humans.md

 #### Sex determination
 **Sex chromosomes** are chromosomes that control the inheritance of sex and certain characteristics of the body.
 - Females have two X chromosomes ($XX$), while males have one X chromosomes and one Y chromosomes ($XY$).
-- Certain genes present in sex chromosomes (usually the X chromosome as it is much larger and carries more genes) can cause the inheritance of sex-linked traits.
+- Certain genes present in sex chromosomes (usually the X chromosome, as it is much larger than the Y chromosome, and thus carries more genes) can cause the inheritance of sex-linked traits.

 ![[karyotype.webp|450]]